grammophone/Grammophone.DataAccess/documentation/transactions.md

 `TransactionMode.Deferred` defers save and commit work until the top-level transaction commits.
 This is useful when a provider or execution strategy needs to retry the whole unit of work.

 `ITransaction.Pass()` marks the transaction as successful without saving.
 It lets a higher-level transaction decide when to save and commit.

+## Observing a transaction

+A nested method might want to know the final outcome of the transaction, since now it can participate in a bigger transaction scheme initiated by some other method higher in the call stack.
+Example cases are files clean up, compensation actions for attached resources.
+Clients can listen to the following events, making sure they don't throw an exception:

+* `Succeeding`: Fired when the whole transaction is committed successfully.
+* `RollingBack`: Fired when the whole transaction is rolled back.